kevingerkens/gitfx/README.md

 5. Make sure Reaper outputs mono files with a sampling rate of 44.1 kHz and a bit depth of 16 bit in the menu revealed by clicking File > Render.
 Uncheck the 'Tail' option.
 6. Install Python 3.9.2 or higher and enable Python usage via Options > Preferences > Plug-Ins > ReaScript in Reaper.
 7. Load the necessary scripts via Actions > Action list: Classification/dataset_classification, Classification/reaper_utility.py, Parameter Estimation/dataset_parameter_estimation and Parameter/Estimation/reaper_utility.py, Parameter/Estimation/testset_scale.py and Parameter Estimation/dataset_parameter_estimation_additional.py.
+8. Change the 'repo_directory' variable in the scripts to the directory where the particular script ist stored.
-8. To generate the GEC-GIM classification dataset, run the dataset_classification.py script via the Actions list.
+9. To generate the GEC-GIM classification dataset, run the dataset_classification.py script via the Actions list.
 For the GEPE-GIM parameter estimation dataset, run the dataset_parameter_estimation.py script.
 For the four additional effects Chorus, Phaser, Overdrive and Reverb for the parameter estimation, run the dataset_parameter_estimation_additional.py script.
 For the GEPE-GIM Pitch Changes test dataset, run the testset_scale.py script.

 If you use this code or the datasets (except IDMT) in your work, please cite [1].